DavidHuie/gomigrate/README.md

 The id field is an integer that corresponds to the order in which the migration should run relative to the other migrations.

+`id` should not be `0` as that value is used for internal validations.

 ### Example

 If I'm trying to add a "users" table to the database, I would create